millinon/jump.wtf/README.md

 * `deploy.sh`: prepares static resources
 * `minify.js`: minifies JavaScript and CSS resources, with versioning
+* `putFile.hh`: uploads a file, optionally with a custom key, I use this for `robots.txt`
 * `pre-commit.sh`: does some basic testing, I use this as my pre-commit hook
 * `validate-api.hh`: makes sure that the API as defined by `api.hh` and `api_ref.hh` is sane
 * `make-code.hh`: generates a promo code with X custom URLs and Y large files